junxit/us-congress-bills-114/bill.md

     - **(E)** engage in any promotion or project that would benefit any individual manufacturer.
   - **(2)** *Exceptions* Paragraph (1) does not preclude—
     - **(A)** the development and recommendation of amendments to the order;
-    - **(B)** the communication to appropriate government officials of information relating to the conduct, implementation, or results of research, education, and promotion activities under the order except communications described in paragraph(1)(A); or
+    - **(B)** the communication to appropriate government officials of information relating to the conduct, implementation, or results of research, education, and promotion activities under the order except communications described in paragraph (1)(A); or
     - **(C)** any lawful action designed to market concrete masonry products directly to a foreign government or political subdivision of a foreign government.
-- **(h)** *Periodic evaluation* The order shall require the Board to provide for the independent evaluation of all research, education, and promotion programs or projects undertaken under the order, beginning five years after the date of enactment of this Act and every three years thereafter.
+- **(h)** *Periodic evaluation* The order shall require the Board to provide for the independent evaluation of all research, education, and promotion programs or projects undertaken under the order, beginning 5 years after the date of enactment of this Act and every 3 years thereafter.
 The Board shall submit to the Secretary and make available to the public the results of each such evaluation.
 - **(i)** *Objectives* The Board shall establish annual research, education, and promotion objectives and performance metrics for each fiscal year subject to approval by the Secretary.
-- **(j)** *Biennial report* Every two years the Board shall prepare and make publicly available a comprehensive and detailed report that includes an identification and description of all programs and projects undertaken by the Board during the previous two years as well as those planned for the subsequent two years and detail the allocation or planned allocation of Board resources for each such program or project.
+- **(j)** *Biennial report* Every 2 years the Board shall prepare and make publicly available a comprehensive and detailed report that includes an identification and description of all programs and projects undertaken by the Board during the previous 2 years as well as those planned for the subsequent 2 years and detail the allocation or planned allocation of Board resources for each such program or project.
 Such report shall also include—
   - **(1)** the Board’s overall financial condition;
-  - **(2)** a summary of the amounts obligated or expended during the two preceding fiscal years; and
+  - **(2)** a summary of the amounts obligated or expended during the 2 preceding fiscal years; and
   - **(3)** a description of the extent to which the Board’s objectives were met according to the metrics required under subsection (i).
 - **(k)** *Books and records of persons covered by order*
   - **(1)** *In general* The order shall require that manufacturers shall—